Kreogist/Mu/Readme.md

 ## Translation

 You're encouraged to translate µ into your native language or update the translation file.
-Please visit the [Improving Projects Home](https://github.com/Kreogist/Mu/wiki/Improving-Projects-Home#translate-%C2%B5-to-your-own-language) page at wiki.
+Please visit the [Improving Projects Home](https://github.com/Kreogist/Mu/wiki/Improving-Projects-Home#translate-%C2%B5-to-your-own-language) page at the wiki.

 ## Dependencies
 * Qt (>=5.2.1)